Potatoes contain vitamins and minerals, including vitamin C and potassium. They may provide health benefits, depending on how they are prepared.

-The levels of some vitamins and minerals are reduced with cooking, but this can be minimized by baking or boiling with the skin on.
+The levels of some vitamins and minerals drop during cooking, but this reduction can be minimized by baking or boiling them with the skin on.

-- Potassium: The predominant mineral in potatoes, concentrated in the skin.
-Intake of potassium may have benefits for heart health (16, 17).
+- Potassium.
+The predominant mineral in potatoes, potassium is concentrated in the skin and may benefit heart health (

-- Vitamin C: The main vitamin found in potatoes.
-Levels of vitamin C are significantly reduced with heating, but cooking potatoes in the skin appears to reduce this loss (16).
+- Vitamin C. The main vitamin found in potatoes, vitamin C is significantly reduced with cooking — but leaving the skin on appears to reduce this loss (

-- Folate: Concentrated in the peel, the highest concentration of folate is found in potatoes with colored flesh (18).
+- Folate.
+Concentrated in the peel, folate is mostly found in potatoes with colored flesh (

-- Vitamin B6: A class of B-vitamins that are involved in the formation of red blood cells.
-Vitamin B6 is found in most foods and deficiency is rare.
+- Vitamin B6.
+A class of B vitamins involved in red blood cell formation, B6 is found in most foods.
+Deficiency is rare.

-Bottom Line: Potatoes are a good source of several vitamins and minerals, including potassium, vitamin C, folate, and vitamin B6.
+Potatoes are a good source of several vitamins and minerals, including potassium, folate, and vitamins C and B6.